maddyrlee/storytelling-with-data/data-stories/COVID-19/HongLeeRamTang_4.md

 You can contribute too!

 ### We couldn't investigate every factor that could explain why certain states were impacted more financially than others.
-- Find more datasets of possible factors to potentially explain why some states were impacted more.
+- Find more datasets of possible factors to potenti`ally explain why some states were impacted more.
 - Examine the differences in how small vs. large businesses were affected.
 - What type of businesses were impacted more than others?
 - What are more factors that could affect Vermont that we did not consider?